AurelianSpodarec/luavel.com/README.md

 # Lua Documentation - Unofficial  🌙
-* Note: This is WIP
+* Note: This is Work in progress

 # [Lua](https://lua.org)